About cookies on this site

 Google Tag Manager Container Permissions

-In GTM container, you have 4 levels of container permissions:
+In the GTM container, you have four levels of container permissions:

 • Read (allows you to view tags, triggers, and variables.
 Preview button, version management, and publishing are disabled)